Table of Contents

 What Will You Be Smoking?

-When you are choosing the best wood pellets, you might not be sure exactly what type of wood pellets you should buy.
-In general, the type of wood pellet that you choose will depend on exactly what you are wanting to smoke.
+When you are choosing the wood pellets, you might not be sure exactly what type of wood pellets you should buy.
+In general, the type of wood pellet that you choose will depend on exactly what you want to smoke.

 Do you see yourself smoking primarily beef products?
 Then you will want to use products that contain alder, mesquite, hickory, or oak woods.